browserengineering/book/book/embeds.md

         super().layout(zoom)
 ```

-Now, the idea is that `EmbedLayout` should provide common layout code
+The idea is that `EmbedLayout` should provide common layout code for
-for all kinds of embedded content, while its subclasses like
+all kinds of embedded content, while its subclasses like `InputLayout`
-`InputLayout` should provide the custom code needed to draw that
+should provide the custom code for that type of content.
+Different
-specific kind.
-Different types of embedded content might have
+types of embedded content might have different widths and heights, so
-different widths and heights, so that should happen in `InputLayout`;
-so should `paint`:
+that should happen in `InputLayout`; so should `paint`:

 ``` {.python}
 class InputLayout(EmbedLayout):